Skip to content

 Significant existing street trees on De Carle Street and The Grove will be retained and new public open space will be created on The Avenue through the closure of the road and use of an adjacent vacant land.
 A small number of trees will be removed to enable the future development.
 However, landscaping with a greater number of new trees will be delivered, in central communal spaces and connecting walkways.
 Residents will also enjoy a rooftop terrace.

-As part of early works, a qualified and licensed hygienist has tested the soil on site and identified the presence of asbestos.
+A qualified and licensed hygienist has tested the soil on site and identified the presence of asbestos.
 Our contractor, Delta Pty Ltd, is taking all necessary steps to minimise the impact of asbestos removal on the surrounding environment and prevent any exposure to asbestos fibres.

 Development Victoria adheres to Victorian Occupational Health and Safety Regulations, implementing safety controls such as defining work areas, dust suppression and protective clothing for workers.